-A holiday weekend is rolling in.
-Whether you’re feeding a crowd or hunkering down with your nearest and dearest, you can enjoy a great budget BBQ meal for less than $25!
+Summer is rolling in.
+Whether you’re feeding a crowd or hunkering down with your nearest and dearest, you can throw a great BBQ party for less than $25!

 Ready to fire up the grill and enjoy some outdoor living?
 Want to gobble down some great food without a lot of last-minute hassle?
 Looking to do it all on a dime?

-Doing a BBQ meal on the cheap isn’t difficult.
-Follow the Good Cheap Eats Principles:
+Throwing a BBQ party on a budget isn’t difficult.
+Follow the Good Cheap Eats System:

 - Use up leftovers.
 While you probably don’t want to serve leftovers to company, make a plan for the leftover food you’ll have after this special meal so that nothing goes to waste.
 Refrigerate leftovers within 2 hours and then you can offer them to friends to take home, pack them up to freeze, plan to eat them up the next day.
 You’ve got lots of choices; just make sure not to waste it.

 - Find the best priced store for the things you regularly buy.
 Unless you’re planning some exotic ingredients (spoiler: you’re not), this means surveying the regular grocery stores in your area to see who offers the lowest prices on the basics.
 This might be ALDI, Walmart, Costco, or some other store.
 If you can get most of your meal plan at rock bottom prices, you’ll be ahead without any extra work.

 - Shop the sales and clearance and buy extra.
 Sales for grilling meats and condiments are usually quite prevalent over the summer months, making summer a great time to stock up.
 Keep your eyes open for these specials and stock up enough to last you for awhile.
 Read up on “best by” dates before you buy a ton.